Working abroad and unemployment security

 - Unemployment Fund for Education and Science needs confirmation from the unemployment authority in your target country that you have registered as a jobseeker and are available for work.
 This confirmation is provided on form U009.
 This is a document used between authorities, and the authority in the country in which you are seeking work should send it to us directly on the basis of the information on your U2 form.
 In the event of any problems, please contact the fund.

-- Apply for the allowance online (see the section ‘Before you go’).
+- Apply for the allowance online.
 An earnings-related allowance can only be paid once we have received your application and the U009 confirmation from the authority in the country in which you are seeking work.

-- You must return to Finland from job-seeking within three months.
-If you do not return within three months, you will not be eligible for an earnings-related allowance before you have spent at least four weeks in employment or training.
+- You must return to Finland from job-seeking trip within three months.
+If you do not return within three months, you cannot receive earnings-related daily allowance until you have accrued one calendar month towards the employment condition.
 The maximum three-month period may only be exceeded if you have been unable to travel due to sickness or other force majeure.

 When you return